 The OGA expects all offshore operators to be members of OPOL and to register each of its separate operatorships.

 The current licensee needs permission to make the assignment so it is usually the assignor that needs to apply to the OGA, even though in many cases much of the information the OGA needs will come from the acquiring company.
 Consent will not be granted unless the OGA has all required information.

-Assignment consents and operator approvals are valid for three months after the execution/handover dates specified in the application form.
-Completions delayed beyond three months will require a renewal.
-We will generally consider requests for extensions on receipt of a revised completion date and confirmation that the details in the original application are still valid.
+Assignment consents and operator approvals are valid for three months.
+Completions delayed beyond three months will require a re-issue of consent.
+We will generally consider requests for consent re-issue on receipt of a revised 'Planned Completion Date' and confirmation that the details in the original application are still valid.
+The OGA reserves the right to refuse a request for extra time in which case the applicant may be required to submit a new application.

 Consent for assignment is conditional on the Deed of Assignment substantially conforming to a draft approved by the OGA.
 There are currently two such approved drafts.
 The first is contained in the Master Deed, which sets out agreed assignment procedures and forms.
 LOGIC offers guidance on using the Master Deed.
 The alternative is the Approved Model Deed of Assignment (MS Word Document, 1 page, 37KB).